Gremsy/PixySM-Firmware/README.md

 - DJI PSDK to meet the requirements of those building solutions for various industrial applications.
 - Adjust the speed, smooth and direction control of each axis.
-- Adjust Data Transmission Rates of each message.
+- Adjust the stifness, power, imu,... of each gimbal.

 ## Detect errors when initialization.
 - Gimbal will dectect automatically when initialization and pop-up error on the